Home » Diamonds » G vs I Color Diamonds: What’s the Difference?

 G vs I Diamonds

-G and I are two grades within the “near colorless” category.
+G and I are two grades in the “near colorless” section of the Gemological Institute of America’s (GIA) color scale.

-The main difference between G and I color diamonds is G diamonds show a lighter amount of yellow compared to I. Diamonds with I color grades sometimes have apparent yellow, and as a result, sell for a lower price.
+The main difference between G and I color diamonds is G diamonds show a lighter amount of yellow.
+Diamonds with I color grades sometimes have apparent yellow, and as a result, sell for a lower price.
 G diamonds often appear identical to colorless ones without magnification.

-In this article, we’ll compare G vs I color diamonds, including an overview of each, three differences, and how to decide which is right for you.
+In this article, we’ll compare G vs I color diamonds, including:

 What to Know About G Color Diamonds